Mike Fink: Historical figure

 Davy Crockett is supposed to have described him as "half horse and half alligator."
-Fink wore a red feather in his cap, to signal his defeat of every strong man, up and down the river.
+Fink wore a red feather in his cap to signal his defeat of every strong man up and down the river.

 Henry Howe's Historical Collections of Ohio contained an 1806 (1886?) interview with Capt.
 John Fink, who said that Mike Fink was a relative.

 When I was a lad," John told me, "about ten years of age, our family lived four miles up river from Wheeling, on the river.
 Mike laid up (landed) his boat near us, though he generally had two boats.
-This was his last trip, and he went away to the far West; the country here was getting too civilized, and he was disgusted with progress.
+This was his last trip, and he went away to the far West; the country there was getting too civilized, and he was disgusted with progress.
 This was about 1815.

 In the management of his business Mike Fink was a rigid disciplinarian; woe to the man who shirked his responsibilities or did not carry his own weight – literally.
-He always had his woman along with him, and would allow no other man to speak with her.
+He always had his woman along with him and would allow no other man to speak with her.
 She was sometimes a subject for his wonderful skill in marksmanship with the rifle.
 He would have her hold on the top of her head a tin cup filled with whiskey, which he would put a bullet through.
 Another of his feats was to have her hold it between her knees, as in a vise, and then shoot.

-According to the Miami Valley Historical Society, (specifically, Miami Valley Vignettes by George C. Crout), until 1815, when he moved west, Mike Fink did not operate keel boats on the Ohio but on the Great Miami River from the Ohio River to Fort Loramie, where portage was made to the Maumee River in order to continue going on up to Lake Erie.
+According to the Miami Valley Historical Society, (specifically, Miami Valley Vignettes by George C. Crout), until 1815, when he moved west.
+Mike Fink did not operate keel boats on the Ohio but on the Great Miami River from the Ohio River to Fort Loramie, where portage was made to the Maumee River in order to continue going on up to Lake Erie.

-If it was indeed he who joined Ashley's Hundred, Fink died in the Rocky Mountains in 1823, during the course of Ashley's expedition.
+If it was indeed he who joined Ashley's Hundred, Fink died in the Rocky Mountains in 1823 during the course of Ashley's expedition.
 Some say it was a drunken argument over what he always called a chère amie – a romantic interest.
-Timothy Field, in 1829, said that in a drunken stupor, when aiming at a mug of beer from the head of his longtime friend, a companion named Carpenter, he shot low; shortly thereafter, his other longtime friend, Talbot, retaliated by killing Fink, using Carpenter's pistol.
+Timothy Field in 1829 said that in a drunken stupor, when aiming at a mug of beer from the head of his longtime friend, a companion named Carpenter, he shot low; shortly thereafter, his other longtime friend, Talbot, retaliated by killing Fink, using Carpenter's pistol.